-What began as a small ceremony of 50 people in 2005, is now one of the largest Ceremonies held in all of Israel.
+What began as a small ceremony of 50 people in 2005, is now the second largest Memorial Day Event held in all of Israel.
+In 2019, more than 9000 participants gathered in Tel Aviv.
 In addition, over 55,000 people worldwide have observed the event in recent years.